VinegarRick/Antibiotics-Resistance-Identification/README.md

 to the resfinder folder.

 As per the instructions, running brew.sh will also install Blast.
 However, this ResFinder is compatible only with the legacy blast package, specifically 2.2.26, which can be obtained here: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/legacy/2.2.26/.
 Add the Blast folder "blast-2.2.26" to the resfinder folder.

+bwa, samtools, and bedtools must be installed.

 Compilation: